newall123/newall123.github.io/_pages/about.md

 - *2017.04* Finalist in 2017 Mathematical Contest In Modeling.

 # 📖 Educations
-- *2022 - now*, PhD in The Hong Kong Polytechnic University.
+- *2022 - 2025*, PhD in The Hong Kong Polytechnic University.
 - *2018 - 2021*, M.E. in South China University of Technology.
 - *2014 - 2018*, B.E. in South China University of Technology.